RENTING THE THEATER

 What other venue-specific expenses should I expect?

-You'll need general liability insurance (we recommend Fractured Atlas, and may even be able to provide a discount code for membership).
+You'll need general liability insurance (we recommend Fractured Atlas, and may even be able to provide a discount code for membership upon request).
 The electric bill is also your responsibility.
 This often comes in between $100 and $500, depending on how much you use the A/C in the theater, and the amount of theatrical lighting you hang.
 You'll need to make sure all your scenic elements comply with FDNY regulations—the most common expense is spraying fabrics for flame retardancy.
 We also require a refundable security deposit with your rental.

 Are there any venue-specific quirks that might impact my decision to rent?